 My interest in spirituality has been with me since childhood, it was a dharma calling.

-In our late twenties I sol;d my businesses.
-My lover Adele and I (we did get married but she will never not be my lover and concubine) started social upliftment and rescue programs for destituritute girl children on the streets of Hillbrow, the then slum of Johannesburg City.
-We studied a four-year program at a distant education Christian Seminary and completed a degree in World Religions, as part-time studies.
-We were later ordained in the orginal Ancient Church of the East (Kashmir) and practised as ministers of that non-Christian but Christian lookalike faith.
-However, I am a slow learner it turns out.
-Real learning only started for me in the early 1990s when I made it to India the first time.
-I met with simple folk, unlearned, unspoilt by books, people who simply Know that Jesus walked in their valleyes in Northern Jammu-Kashmir state.
+I also met with simple folk, unlearned, unspoilt by books, people who simply Know that Jesus walked in their valleys in Northern Jammu-Kashmir state.
 They relate stories their grandmothers know from their grandmothers and so on.
 They told tales and traditions of the Master’s teachings in those valleys and hamlets.
-What I learned in those little smoike-filled mud houses made hundreds of pennies drop from years and years of prior learning.
+What I learned in those little smoke-filled mud houses made hundreds of pennies drop from years and years of prior learning.
 Things that, as an academic I thought I knew, all passed by, died right there and were replaced by a deep knowing, a love, a oneness that made everything clear.
 I had a massive changearound, an incredibale existential experience that changed me forever.
 It created a filter for all further learning.

 So many teachers, so few minutes in a lifetime.

-If, one day, I may show you even just one of those minutes, and you too can unlearn just one thing, my heart will jump for joy.
+If, one day, our paths may cross and I may show you even just one of those minutes, and you too can unlearn just one thing, my heart will jump for joy.